 - Include actions they can take.
 You may be an expert on the subject at hand, but people can only do some much with straight information.
-Ensure your book contains straightforward steps they can take towards the goal you are encouraging.
+Ensure your book contains straightforward steps they can take toward the goal you are encouraging.

 - Be transparent.
 If you are writing something from personal experience, share your entire experience and be honest about it.
 Be open about your failures and how your readers can learn from them.
 This will build trust and show them that it can be done.

-- Be an authority.
+- Be authoritative.
 When someone spends their money on something, they want it to be worth it.
-Don’t attempt to write about something that you don’t have all the necessary knowledge on - and experience if applicable.
+Don’t attempt to write about something that you don’t have all the necessary knowledge on – and experience if applicable.
 If you have relevant credentials, make sure your readers know this, it will help them trust you.

 11. Establish a Routine